resgateio/resgate/resprotocol.md

 # Events

-Services may send events to the messaging system that may be listen to by any gateway or service.
+Services may send events to the messaging system that may be received by any gateway or service.
 Events are not persisted in the system, and any event that was not subscribed to when it was sent will not be retrievable.
 There are three types of events:

 * resource events - affects a single resource
 * connection events - affects a client connection